aniketmondal1210/LeetCode-Odyssey/2721. Execute Asynchronous Functions in Parallel/README.md

-# Problem: Implement Promise.all Without Using It
+# Implement Promise.all Without Using It

 ## Problem Statement
 You are given an array of asynchronous functions `functions`.